Stocks Higher, Inflation On Deck, First Republic Rebounds, SVB Sale Plans, Boeing Dreamliner Deal - Five Things To Know - NewsBreak

 U.S. equity futures edged modestly higher Tuesday, while Treasury yields steadied and the dollar extended its retreat in foreign exchange markets as investors continued to worry that the collapse of Silicon Valley Bank will ripple through global markets, particularly in the financial sector, and possibly induce a near-term recession in the world's biggest economy.

-SVB Financial ( SIVB ) collapse late Friday triggered a coordinated effort by the U.S. Treasury, the Federal Reserve and the Federal Deposit Insurance Corporation to both protect bank deposits and shore-up concerns for the safety of regional lenders around the country.
+SVB Financial ( SIVB ) - Get Free Report collapse late Friday triggered a coordinated effort by the U.S. Treasury, the Federal Reserve and the Federal Deposit Insurance Corporation to both protect bank deposits and shore-up concerns for the safety of regional lenders around the country.

 Bank stocks were pounded again yesterday, however, as fears of contagion from the SVB failure ripped through markets around the world, clipping more than $90 billion in value from the biggest U.S. banking stocks in a single session.